mithurssan/MVC_With_Database/README.md

 - DELETE
    - `/wrongs/:id` - Remove a wrong from the database
+   - `/people/:id` - Remove a person from the database

 - PATCH
    - `/wrongs/:id` - Update a wrong, changing its description